 The Queens Park Kitchen (popularly known as Queens Park Shed) is the queen of kid friendly cafes in the east.
 She looks after families incredibly well by providing an idyllic setting in the park, next to a fantastic and fully secure playground.
+Read our review here.

-With plenty of space for prams, yummy babycinos, colouring and free kids meals on Thursday nights, you will see quite a few yummy mummies (and nannies) from the east spending the day here with their brood.
+With plenty of space for prams, yummy babycinos and colouring, you will see quite a few yummy mummies (and nannies) from the east spending the day here with their brood.
 The last specials are irresistible.
 Free regular coffee with every bacon & egg roll – available 8-10am daily-, and free babychino with every drink purchase – available Monday – Friday.
 Check its website for any updates.

 Randwick probably has the most kid friendly cafes in its locality of all the eastern suburbs, which is really handy if you have to spend any time at the Sydney Children’s Hospital!

 If you are looking for somewhere delicious to do dinner (or breakfast or lunch), you must check out Four Frogs which offers delicious, authentic French crêpes with full table service in the heart of eastern Sydney’s foodie hub, The Spot in Randwick.
-This French creperie restaurant loves little frogs by providing colouring menus and yummy food and drinks for the whole family.
+This French creperie restaurant loves little frogs by providing colouring menus and yummy food “Little Froggies (Kids) Crêpes”.

 This beautiful harbourside suburb has a great playground called Lyne Park.
 Now this park has two cafes within skipping distance that are both kid friendly.
 The first and closest is Sugar and Spoon.
 Here you will find a pretty good kids menu and very pretty cupcakes.

-A little bit further across the park and next to the carpark is the funky Ministry of Coffee.
+A little bit further across the park and next to the carpark is the funky Jezve Coffee.
 This café has space for prams, babycinos and their coffee ain’t bad either!
 So either dine in or take away to be closer to the playground.

 If you fancy hanging out with all of the beautiful (insert model like) families of the east, then you should head to Tamarama Beach.
 This place has great people perving, and it also has the tasty ‘Tama’ cafe (Tamarama Beach Cafe, phone number: 91302419), as it is known by locals, which sits right on the edge of the beautiful Tamamara Beach.
-You can have a full on meal here or just grab an ice cream.
+You can have a full-on meal here or just grab an ice cream.

 There is a playground a hop, skip and jump away from the café, as well as excellent toilet facilities.
 The Tama Café is also a top spot to take a pit stop when you are doing the Bondi to Coogee walk.

 Another café that is definitely worth a mention is the Nielsen Park Café/ Kiosk – right on the water at Shark Bay (hopefully you won’t see any sharks).
-Whether you want take away fish and chips to have on the beach or a more formal family lunch this is a place worth checking out.
+Whether you want takeaway fish and chips to have on the beach or a more formal family lunch this is a place worth checking out.
 Read Seana’s post here about Nielsen Park and Shark Beach.

 Watsons Bay occupies such a gorgeous spot in Sydney and it worth the drive (or ferry trip) to, no matter where you live in Sydney, as it is home to two awesome kid friendly dining venues.